Jump to Menu.Jump to Main Contents.

 To All Inpatients

-1. Adhere to precautionary measures (Wear face masks and practice hand hygiene).
+1. Adhere to precautionary measures (wear face masks and practice hand hygiene).

 Baggage Drop-Offs for Inpatients